globulion/slv/USAGE.md

 cp nma.xyz ./sder/20
 cd sder/20
 ```
-`20` means the normal coordinate step.
+`20` means the normal coordinate step (just a name of directory, it has no meaning for `slv`).
 Now the command is as follows:
 ```
 slv -m 7 -x 0 -s 20 -gi nma.xyz -a ../../nma-anh.log
 ```
-Here, `-m` specifies normal mode number in **Python convention**.
+Here, `-m` specifies normal mode number in **Python convention** (N+1).
 In the present example this normal mode
 is thus 8th normal mode according to the list `Fundamental Bands` at the end of the anharmonic file.
-The `-x` option is switched now to `0` value which indicates normal coordinates displacements.
+The `-x` option is switched now to `0` value which indicates normal coordinate displacements.

 #### `slv.step` File ####

-As you perhaps noticed, after each input files creation some system file is born: `slv.step`.
+As you perhaps noticed, after each input file set creation some system file is born: `slv.step`.
 Its contents
 is as follows:
 ```
 DIFFERENTIATION STEP (Å):                   0.0050000000